George Floyd death: Donald Trump slammed for posing with bible outside church

 She told The Washington Post that neither she nor the rector in charge of the church - which suffered fire damage during yesterday's protests - were informed of his visit in advance, nor "that they would be clearing with tear gas so they could use one of our churches as a prop".

-Rev Budde went on to criticise the President for being photographed with the bible, accusing him of seeking to "enflame violence".
+Rev Budde went on to criticise the President for being photographed with the bible, accusing him of seeking to "inflame violence".

 "Holding a bible, one that declares that God is love and when everything he has said and done is to enflame violence," she said.
 "I am beyond.
 We need moral leadership and he's done everything to divide us and has just used one of the most sacred symbols of the Judeo-Christian tradition."